 Jane Schwier owns 200-acre Woodside Green Farm, near Bishops Stortford.
 After deciding to sell her herd of 160 Holstein cows, she looked for another project.
 Her husband, Andrew and his brother Robert were farming 1,170 acres of predominantly arable land as a separate business, Schwier Farms Ltd.

-In 2016, Jane achieved full planning approval to convert the farm buildings at Woodside Green into one buy-to-let property and five holiday lets.
+Jane achieved full planning approval to convert the farm buildings at Woodside Green into one buy-to-let property and five holiday lets.
 Jane would focus on managing the properties, while Schwier Farms would take on the farming at Woodside Green under a share or contract farming agreement.
 This would give the farming business more land to help with economies of scale and diversify the family’s income streams.

 Getting full funding for the duration of the development project was critical